-5.3 Tailored bandwidth offerings
+6.2 Tailored bandwidth offerings

-We can note that, in a service provider environment, overprovisioning can be almost eliminated by a combination of 1) bundling (5.2) and 2) offering the customer only a specific set of choices for a bandwidth contract, corresponding to the values of T_C implemented in the provider's network.
+In a service provider environment, overprovisioning can also be improved by offering the customer only a specific set of choices for a bandwidth contract, corresponding to the values of T_c implemented in the provider's network.
+This way, the overprovisioning required for meeting an arbitrary distribution of requirements using a small set of T_c values is eliminated.
+(Or, at least, shifted to the customer's shoulders.)

-5.4 Overprovisioning is not always bad
+6.3 Overprovisioning is not always bad